Nihilanthrope/PYTHON_PROJECTS/README.md

 Looking back at this repo is like finding your first sketch pad.
 Rough, unfiltered, and 100% real.

 ```
-2023 → Installed Python for the first time
+1/5/2026 → Installed Python for the first time
-2023 → Wrote first "Hello World"
+1/5/2026→ Wrote first "Hello World" Jk i Wrote "N" word
-2023 → Thought I was a programmer after writing a while loop
+3/5/2026 → Thought I was a programmer after writing a while loop (epic shit)
-2023 → This repo happened
+(i forgot)2026→ This repo happened
-2024 → Started actually learning the math behind AI/ML
+(idk)2026 → Started actually learning the math behind AI/ML (I believe i can be a good politician or lawyer)
-2025 → Building LLM pipelines and RAG systems
        ↑ That journey started here.
 ```